 Home bred polyantha darling.
 Clusters of pink/white flowers all year long.
 Flowers are reminiscent of Ballerina but minus the thorns and with a smaller, tidier habit.
 Available now

-Home bred, 1 metre plus bush with mixed colour flowers, reminiscent of Mutabilis but in a many petalled form.
-Also has a lovely fragrance. available soon
+Home bred, 1 metre plus bush with mixed colour flowers, the bush is reminiscent of Mutabilis but in a many petalled form.
+Also has a lovely fragrance.
+Small plants available soon

 Small bush, patio size with very pretty flat rosettes of soft pink.
-Scent of Myrrh Small plants available soon
+Scent of Myrrh available now

 This rose makes a large arching shrub with elegant leaves and very few thorns.

 It also has a lovely fragrance and very pretty red and yellow stamens.
-Available soon.
+Available now.

 Weiti Gypsy (2016)

 Very sweet small rambler with soft pink and white loosely formed flowers.
-Excellent repeater, and really covers itself in flowers.
-Sold out
+Excellent repeater, and really covers itself in flowers. available now

 Souvenir de Madame (2015)

 Once flowering rambler, but so pretty it’s worth growing if you have the space.
-Bunches combine egg yolk yellow with clotted cream Available soon
+Bunches combine egg yolk yellow with clotted cream.
+Available now